Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 - Brochure headline example: The complete guide to selling your luxury home with less stress and stronger terms.

-- Brochure headline example: Step by step plan for moving from this home to your next address with confidence.
+- Brochure headline example: Step-by-step plan for moving from this home to your next address with confidence.

 Use creative ideas from SOI Marketing: The Power of Direct Mail Campaigns and carry them across print and digital.
-Every line should answer one question for the reader: why pay attention to this mailer right now.
+Every line should answer one question for the reader: why pay attention to this mailer right now?

 | Budget tier | Core focus | Monthly spend | Execution guidance |